justinebateman/selenium-examples-java/README.md

 # Selenium Examples in Java

 This project contains examples of Selenium tests written in Java.
 They were written using the [IntelliJ](https://www.jetbrains.com/idea/) IDE.
-[Maven](https://maven.apache.org/) handles the dependencies and builds
+[Maven](https://maven.apache.org/) handles the dependencies and .
+The test framework used is [TestNG](http://testng.org/doc/)

 The tests are written against this test site - https://the-internet.herokuapp.com/ which was created by [tourdedave](https://github.com/tourdedave).
 You can find this repo here - https://github.com/tourdedave/the-internet